tangyoha/telegram_media_downloader/README.md

 - **web_login_secret** - Web page login password, if not configured, no login is required to access the web page
 - **log_level** - see `logging._nameToLevel`.
 - **forward_limit** - Limit the number of forwards per minute, the default is 33, please do not modify this parameter by default.
+- **allowed_user_ids** - Who is allowed to use the robot?
+The default login account can be used.
+Please add single quotes to the name with @.

 ## Execution